 How to prevent red tide intoxications?

-Do not collect mollusks and/or shellfish on beaches for home consumption.
+- Avoid collecting mollusks and shellfish from beaches for home consumption.

-Respect the provisions, ordinances, and public notices of closures to the extraction and consumption of shellfish.
+- Follow provisions, ordinances, and public notices regarding shellfish extraction and consumption restrictions.

 What to do in case of red tide poisoning?